 Because the future beckons.

-A makeover, however, shouldn’t be so extreme that it renders you unrecognizable.
+A makeover, however, shouldn’t be so extreme that it renders you unrecognisable.
 As internal audit executives look to remodel their shops, they would be wise to retain some of the familiar trappings that formed their identity initially.

 At the same time, many chief audit executives would be happy to expunge some negative perceptions and persistent stereotypes that tarnish their profession, such as belief that the internal audit function: